Type of institution: University/Higher Education Institution

 This course is designed to develop the requisite skills and knowledge to enter the planning profession.
 It examines the theoretical foundations of planning, its legislative and governance frameworks and develops practical skills required by planning practitioners in government agencies, the private sector and NGOs.
 It also teaches research skills and develops critical analytical capacities through the completion of a major piece of original planning research.
 Participation in projects that involve real planning issues and engagement with planning professionals prepare graduates for professional life.
 Students will have opportunities to experience local, national and international examples of best and worst practice.

 This course is designed for people with first degrees other than planning to develop the requisite skills and knowledge to enter the planning profession.

-This course is underpinned by principles of sustainability and is designed to prepare graduates for planning practice.
-The first year of the course introduces planning theory and practice and includes the study of law, theory, plan preparation and urban design.
-It also imparts an understanding of land development, the functions and ethics of practice in the public and private sectors and the development of integrated plans that serve the needs of government agencies and communities.
-Finally, students acquire critical analytical research skills in preparation for the final semester of the course which involves the preparation and presentation of a piece of original research.
+- This course is designed to prepare graduates for planning practice.
+The first year of the course introduces planning theory, law and practice.
+It also imparts an understanding of land development, the functions and ethics of practice in the public and private sectors and the development of plans that serve the needs of government agencies and communities.
+Finally, students acquire critical analytical and research skills in preparation for the final semester of the course which involves undertaking and presenting a piece of original research.

 Standard entry requirements

 Please refer to https://study.curtin.edu.au/offering/course-pg-master-of-urban-and-regional-planning--mc-urplanv2/ for further information on entry to this course.

 This course satisfies the academic requirements for corporate membership with the Planning Institute of Australia.

 Graduates may qualify for entry to Doctoral degrees.